zoff-kollektiv/cifar/data/people/10-viktor-yanukovych.md

 the residence has its own helicopter ground, a zoo, a collection of cars, a golf course, a dairy farm and a restaurant.
 The exact amount of money alleged to have been stolen by Yanukovych is still unknown.
-The estimated damage to the state budget varies from 40 to 100 billion USD.
+The estimated damage to the state budget varies from $40 to $100 billion.
 [1](https://pep.org.ua/uk/person/747#dossier),
 [2](https://www.opendemocracy.net/od-russia/serhij-leschenko/yanukovych-luxury-residence-and-money-trail-that-leads-to-london),
 [3](https://uncaccoalition.org/files/Asset-Recovery-Ukraine-Full-Report.pdf),